-Objective: The Office of Planning & Environmental Review will send the Housing Element to water and
+Objective: The Office of Planning & Environmental Review will send the Housing Element to water and sewer providers after Housing Element adoption and no later than September 2021.

 Target Date: September 2021.

 GOAL HE 3: CONSERVATION AND REHABILITATION OF EXISTING HOUSING AND NEIGHBORHOODS